La Bamba (film): Plot

-The next day, as Bob is fixing his mother's car, he hears on the radio that his brother's airplane crashed, killing everyone on board.
+The next day, as Bob is fixing his mother's car, he hears on his radio that Ritchie, Buddy and The Big Bopper's airplane had crashed, killing everyone on board.
 Bob darts out of his driveway in an attempt to get to his mother before she hears the news, but is too late.
 The news hits the Valenzuela family, Bob Keane, and Donna very hard.
 After Ritchie's funeral procession at the San Fernando Mission Cemetery, Bob walks across a bridge and screams out Ritchie's name, remembering all the good times they had together.